-The wilderness series offers two low profile, back-country toilet building options, with partial walls (for some privacy) or no walls, and can still accommodate either a Decompose or Waste Away system.
+The Wilderness series offers two low-profile, backcountry toilet building options: partial walls (for some privacy) or no walls.
+These structures can accommodate either a Decompose or Waste Away system.

-Wilderness Act compliant; pre-fab; lightweight; recycled materials; durable
+Wilderness Act compliant; prefab; lightweight, long-lasting materials; durable

-Glacier Bay National Park in Alaska helped design this cedar Pan Abode toilet.
-This building is a TTS Decompose toilet building; it is very robust and perfect for grizzly country.
+Glacier Bay National Park in Alaska helped design this robust cedar Pan Abode toilet building.
+It can withstand a very high snow load and is perfect for grizzly country.

 Pre-fabricated cedar construction

 Heavy; wood buildings eventually decompose